Bronislav Červenka

-Bronislav Červenka (born 27 September 1975) is a Czech former football midfielder.
+Bronislav Červenka (born 27 September 1975) is a Czech football manager and former football midfielder.

 Playing career

-Bronislav Červenka played for various top Czech football clubs before moving to Azerbaijan.
+At the start of his career Červenka played in the Czech First League for clubs including Uherské Hradiště, Drnovice, Baník Ostrava, and Zlín.
+With Drnovice he reached the final of the 1997–98 Czech Cup.

+In 2007 he moved to Azerbaijan.
 While playing with Inter Baku in 2008, Červenka scored an equaliser for the club in their Champions League qualifier against FK Rabotnički.
 He made two appearances in the Champions League that season.